euzim/Getting_and_Cleaning_Data/README.md

-# Getting_and_Cleaning_Data-Course_Project
+# Getting_and_Cleaning_Data
-Course project for Coursera Getting and Cleaning Data
+Coursera course, Getting and Cleaning Data